 If you have a Mopar (Dodge, Chrysler or Jeep), you are welcome to join us.
 We don’t hate.
 We support everybody.
 If it’s a passion that you have, come join us.
 We will help you mod your car up, give you ideas and share our knowledge.
 We want everybody to be on the same level.

-For years I have been piddle paddled around with motor cycles and cars.
 You might see a car and think it belongs in the junk yard; but, I see the potential.
 I watched this car for a year.
 I painted this car, put on new wheels, new tires, and new interior.
 It’s a family car.
 Everything is original.
 This is a 1989 with 89,00 miles.
 I did the first tune up on it.
 How the car turns out is the reward.